Brexit (and Brexitcast) Nail Art

-Fast forward to February 2018 and Theresa May invited colleagues to Chequers to try and hammer out a compromise position on Brexit, not for the last time.
-The checkered pattern on my ring finger is a punny reference to the location of these talks.
-With the politicians sequestered inside the Prime Minister’s country residence without phone signal, a passing sheepdog soon captured everyone’s attention with videos doing the rounds on Twitter.
+Fast forward to February 2018 and Theresa May had invited colleagues to Chequers to try and hammer out a compromise position on Brexit, not for the last time.
+The check pattern on my ring finger is a punny reference to the location of these talks.
+With the politicians sequestered inside the Prime Minister’s country residence without phone signal, a passing sheepdog quickly captured everyone’s attention and soon videos were doing the rounds on Twitter.
 A fervent dog lover, I couldn’t resist the chance to get this canine scene-stealer onto my nails.

 Over on my middle finger is a depiction of the famous Rock of Gibraltar.
 A lot of discussion up until this point had focused on the issue of the Northern Ireland border but there were still concerns over how the Spain/Gibraltar land border would be dealt with.
 96% of Gibraltarians voted in favour of Remain and there was a keen desire there to avoid a hard border situation.

-The 23rd March date that features on my little finger is a reference to the upcoming summit at which EU leaders would agree to a transition period that would maintain the existing UK and EU trading arrangements whilst a future relationship is still being hammered out.
+The 23rd March date that features on my little finger is a reference to the upcoming summit at which EU leaders would agree to a transition period.
+This will maintain the existing UK and EU trading arrangements whilst a future relationship is still being hammered out.